 Read on to learn all about each of these boat types.

 Bowriders are one of the most popular types of boats on the water.
 It’s no wonder—this versatile design can be used for everything from simple day-tripping to water skiing.
 And while in the past bowriders were limited in size and scope, recently we’ve seen a push towards larger and larger models, often with accommodations ranging from enclosed heads to full-blown cabins.
 The most extreme example is the Four Winns H440, a monstrous boat with a bow cockpit accessed by walking through a saloon with niceties like a full galley and a settee.
 Other large bowriders that have hit the market recently include the Sea Ray SLX-R 400e.

 Most of us, however, will be more interested in the classic bowrider styles in the 18’ to 26’ range.
 These are far less expensive than the bigger versions, yet they still enable a family to enjoy a long list of waterborne activities.
 Most are powered by stern drives, though there are plenty of outboard options out there, too.
 Due to the latest emissions regulations, the cost of stern drives has gone up a bit and evened the playing field with outboards as far as cost goes.
 There are plusses and minuses to each power choice; read Outboard Engines on Bowriders: A Match Made in Heaven? to learn about the trade-offs of each.

-What’s the down-side to choosing this design?
+What’s the down-side of choosing this design?
 As is often the case, maximizing versatility means minimizing specificity.
 While bowriders are good for a lot of different activities, they aren’t absolutely ideal for any one activity.
 Also, remember that the vast majority of bowriders are relatively unprotected boats and are only meant for use in good weather.

-If you think a bowrider might be the best bet for you and your family, be sure to read Bow Riders: 10 Key Considerations Before You Buy.
+If you think a bowrider might be the best bet for you and your family, be sure to read Bow Rider Key Considerations Before You Buy.